Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : PFL with Shareable Bases

 where $\valpha_{m}\in\Delta^{K-1}$ is a $K$-dimensional vector on the $(K-1)$-simplex, seen as the personalized convex combination coefficients.
 That is, each personalized model is a convex combination of the basis models.
-We note that while such a combination operation is linear within a neural network layer, the whole model is still non-linear.
-The representative ability thus remains strong for constructing personalized models.
-With this representation, the total parameters to save for all clients become
+We note that such a combination operation is linear only \emph{within each neural network layer}; the synthesized model is still a neural network with non-linear operations.
+The representative ability thus remains versatile for constructing personalized models.